copier-org/copier/CONTRIBUTING.md

 package manager to your system.
 We believe Nix is awesome enough so as to be the default tool for almost any developer, but we respect your choice.

-You can use standard Python tooling such as [Poetry][] and a valid Python installation installed in an imperative manner of your choice.
+You can use standard Python tooling such as [uv][] and a valid Python installation installed in an imperative manner of your choice, e.g. using uv as well.

 However, you won't be able to auto-lint or auto-format code without Nix.
 If you don't have Nix installed but you have Docker or Podman, you can run `poe lint` and get similar